deadlyvipers/dojo_rules/introduction.md

 \f0\fs24 \cf0 #INTRODUCTION\
 \
 Hi.
 My name is Ross, and I\'92m new in town.
 I have three cats and four dogs.
-I love animals, and only eat fish.}
+I love animals, and only eat fish.

+My favorite path on CodeSchool, so far, is the git path.
+But I think it will end up being the Electives path.
+Thanks, CodeSchool.  i <3 u.}